carlospereirar/Case-study/README.md

 # Case-study
-This repository is for my case study from the Google Data Analytics Professional Certificate
+This repository is for my case study from the Google Data Analytics Professional Certificate.
+This is my first data analysis project, so any recommendations or feedback would be highly appreciated.
+Thanks for reading!